Policy goals and objectives

 Goal 2: Maintenance of good driving record

-Goal 3: Reduce insurance premiums
+Goal 3: Low insurance premiums

 Note: There may be other worthy goals not mentioned here.